tonghoai/opennotas/README.md

 </div>

 <div align="center">
-  <h3>The best personal Note-taking app 📙 Fast 🚀 Secure 🔐 and Free 💯</h3>
+  <h3>A simple, lightweight, cross-platform personal note-taking application, focusing on security and completely free.</h3>
   <a href="https://opennotas.io">🌎 Website</a> •
   <a href="https://docs.opennotas.io/">📂 Documentation</a> •
   <a href="https://t.me/opennotas">🛟 Telegram</a>